tobiasstenberg/DOTFILES/README.md

 * pdf viewer: zathura

 ## TO DO
+Install and configure newsboat
+Make cronjob and polybar module for newsboat
-Setup image previewing in ranger
+Setup PDF previewing in ranger
-Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources

 ## MacBook Pro specific settings